NOLAN M. KAVANAGH

 Virginia Woolf

-This book is unconventional.
-Written in stream-of-consciousness style, it is a 200-page character study.
-We learn about the dreams, fears, and neuroses of the insecure Mr. Ramsay, blissful James, and others, in often painful detail.
-It engenders empathy.
+“To the Lighthouse” is unconventional.
+Written in a stream-of-consciousness style, the book is a 200-page study of one family.
+We learn about the dreams, fears, and neuroses of the insecure Mr. Ramsay, the blissful James, the listless Lily, all in painful detail.

-Mrs. Ramsay is not everything that she wants to be.
-She is trapped by the gender confines of her time.
-She has her own insecurities, weaknesses, and fears.
-But by leveraging her social prowess, she expands her influence beyond her domestic station.
+However, Mrs. Ramsay is not everything that she wants to be.
+She is trapped by the gender roles of her time.
+She has her own insecurities and fears.
+But by leveraging her self-awareness and social prowess, she extends her influence beyond her domestic station.

 The Slave Ship (1840)